Great Pyredane Coat Colors

 Pandas are nearly identical to Bostons only they have visible white from the top view.
 They should resemble a Panda Bear.
 However, even a white nose tip is classified as a Panda, only miss-marked.

-Fawn Coat: Fawn colored coat with black mask.
-White is undesirable on a Fawn.
+Black Mask Fawn Coat: Fawn colored coat with black mask.

 Fawns are probably the second most common result in F1 crosses where the Dane is not a Merle and the Pyrenees is American Bred.
 We will report later on how the French Lines preform in producing the Fawn as we progress in our breeding program.